Put It Away!

 If your interest in Persia, its geo-petro-politics and other curiosities is to be brought up to date to say, 1976 by an empirical expert rather than a researcher, this is the one.

 Angels One Five (ABPC, 1952).
-A superb tragic, understated depiction of certain magnificent English types.
-You have to know them to 'get' it (though John Gregson's character is not familiar to me): apparently over the head of the New York Times film critic Bosley Crowther (his crass April 30, 1954 review).
-Dulcie Gray's acting is a mistresspiece of subtlety, Veronica Hurst's of English emotional repression; Jack Hawkins and Michael Denison are perfect; Gordon Bell is a delight.
-Some of the actors (Cyril Raymond, Ronald Adam) were re-enacting (we fancy the idea that Humphrey Lestocq did get the AFC / DFC; but he did air-tow targets…).
-Every time I watch it, a new impression.
-One wonders how G-C Small's valediction to "Never get into a kite until you're sure you can out" Septic would have been in real life less or more sympathetic ('Cheerio old boy, best of luck, tally-ho'?).
+A superb tragic, understated, finely observed depiction of certain magnificent upper-middle-class English public-school types (not always sympathetic) daily risking their lives and hoping to survive.
+Their insouciance, if that is what it was, is beyond comprehension.
+You have to know the milieu to 'get' it (though John Gregson's character is not familiar to me): apparently over the head of the New York Times film critic Bosley Crowther (his crass April 30, 1954 review).
+Dulcie Gray's acting is a mistresspiece of subtlety, Veronica Hurst's of English emotional repression; Jack Hawkins and Michael Denison are perfect; Gordon Bell is beyond delightful.
+Some of the actors (Cyril Raymond, Ronald Adam) were re-enacting their own war (In WW2 Humphrey Lestocq air-towed targets, which surely required some nerve).
+Every time I watch it, a new impression, a deeper appreciation.
+One wonders how G-C Small's valediction to "Never get into a kite until you're sure you can out" Septic would have been — and it must have happened — in real life ('Cheerio old boy, best of luck, tally-ho'?).
 By a long way one of my favorite films.